thomaspink/jquery.gestures.js/readme.md

-#jquery.gesture.js
+#jquery.gestures.js
-is a lightweight mobile gesture library for jQuery.
+is a lightweight mobile gestures library for jQuery.

-In this first version jquery.gesture.js provides only two gestures: swipeleft and swiperright.
+In this first version jquery.gestures.js provides only two gestures: swipeleft and swiperright.

 More gestures will be added in later releases.